 The Carleton Building Performance Research Centre (BPRC) seeks to advance the state of the art in building and community design and operations for low energy and greenhouse gas emissions, while improving comfort and usability.
-We are a group of five professors across civil and mechanical engineering and approximately forty graduate students.
+We are a group of six professors across Civil and Environmental Engineering and Mechanical and Aerospace Engineering at Carleton and approximately forty undergraduate and graduate students and post-doctoral fellows.
 Our graduate students are enrolled in the following programs, though this is flexible: Civil Engineering, Environmental Engineering, Mechanical Engineering, Sustainable Energy Engineering and Policy.
 Key topics of interest include:

 – experimental, simulation, and in situ approaches to studying residential and commercial buildings, campuses, and communities

 – advanced adaptive controls